 There were no bodies found in Akrotiri, so we know everyone escaped the city alive.
 But that’s all we know.

 Where did they go?
-They left pots full of food and pigs to be butchered and most of their belongings except their gold, so they probably planned to return.
+They left pots full of food and pigs to be butchered and most of their belongings except their gold (we know this because all the jewelry that’s been uncovered is just some basic wood pieces), so they probably planned to return.
 But no one came back to Santorini for at least 200 years after the explosion.